Venus00/Socket-Sender-Receiver/README.md

-# Server Client socket communication using python
+# Server Client socket communication using python and nodejs